-- 1) Adopt the 2007 CCMP; - 2) Forward the 2007 CCMP to the Executive Council for review and approval; - 3) Work with staff and potential implementors in both government and the private sector on an action-by-action basis to determine potential revenue sources, establish clear priorities, develop effective and efficient mechanisms to implement the 2007 CCMP and refine implementation schedules.
-Participants at the biennial CCMP Public Workshop shall continue to assist SFEP, the Implementation Committee and Executive Council in determining priority actions for implementation; - 4) Recognize that CCMP implementation requires continued encouragement and collaborative effort to secure understandings and agreements among the various capable parties for implementing the actions; and - 5) Incorporate this resolution to the beginning of the 2007 CCMP.
+- 1) Adopt the 2007 CCMP; - 2) Forward the 2007 CCMP to the Executive Council for review and approval; - 3) Work with staff and potential implementing parties in both government and the private sector on an action-by-action basis to determine potential revenue sources, establish clear priorities, develop effective and efficient mechanisms to implement the 2007 CCMP, and refine implementation schedules.
+Participants at the biennial CCMP Public Workshop shall continue to assist the San Francisco Estuary Project, the Implementation Committee, and the Executive Council in determining priority actions for implementation; - 4) Recognize that CCMP implementation requires continued encouragement and collaborative effort to secure understandings and agreements among the various capable parties for implementing the actions; and - 5) Incorporate this resolution into the beginning of the 2007 CCMP.